These soft gluten free chocolate cutout cookies roll out so easily and hold their shape perfectly during baking. Perfect for any holiday!

 4 ounces unsweetened chocolate, chopped

 1/4 cup (2 fluid ounces) heavy whipping cream

 8 tablespoons (112 g) unsalted butter, at room temperature

 1/8 teaspoon kosher salt

-Preheat your oven to 325°F. Line a rimmed baking sheet with unbleached parchment paper and set it aside.
+Preheat your oven to 350°F. Line baking sheets with unbleached parchment and set aside.

 In a large bowl, place the flour, xanthan gum, cornstarch, cocoa powder, baking powder, baking soda, salt and sugar, and whisk to combine well.
 Create a well in the center of the dry ingredients, and add the butter, egg, vanilla and 1/4 teaspoon lukewarm water, mixing to combine after each addition.
 Add more water by the 1/4 teaspoonful as necessary to ensure that the dough holds together and isn’t stiff.
 Roll the dough between two sheets of unbleached parchment paper into a rectangle a bit less than 1/3-inch thick.
 Using a 2 1/2-inch round cookie cutter, cut out rounds of dough and place them about 1-inch apart on the prepared baking sheets.
 Gather and reroll scraps until you have used up all the dough.
 Place the baking sheets in the freezer for 5 minutes or until the dough is firm.

 Remove the baking sheets from the freezer and place in the preheated oven.
 Bake until firm to the touch, about 12 minutes.
 Remove from the oven and allow to cool completely on the baking sheets.